rust-native-ui/libui-rs/README.md

 ## Organization

+This repository contains multiple Rust crates.
+Also be sure to look at our [changelog](CHANGELOG.md) and learn [how to contribute](CONTRIBUTING.md).

 * `iui` is the safe Rust wrapper, to be used by most users.
 * `ui-sys` is the raw unsafe bindings to the `libui` C code.
 Requires `cmake` so it can build `libui`.
 * `libui` is included as a submodule.